yuhung1206/Recognition-for-Handwriting-Numerals-with-DNN/README.md

 # Recogniztion-for-Handwriting-Numerals
 Implement DNN &amp; Back-Propagation algorithm with only "Numpy" package.

-To access the dataset, please refer to -> https://github.com/bat67/TibetanMNIST
+## Dataset:

+The numeral images used in this study is from -> https://github.com/bat67/TibetanMNIST